 Growing cat grass is fun and it is easy to have success.
 If you really want to know about growing cat grass this post is for you.

-Great to get the kids involved if that's an option however it doesn't need to be (no need to go and get kids for this activity).
+Great to get the kids involved.
 This makes an excellent Science project and children of all ages can work at their own level to record the results.
 For younger children, drawing is an excellent method to record results.